-It’s time to declutter your crammed wardrobe, kitchen cupboard, attic or garage.
+It’s time to declutter your wardrobe, kitchen cupboards, attic and garage.
 It’s time to #DeclutterForKeech!

 We’re looking for useable clothes, furniture, toys and more – check out all the items we can sell here.
 Making it easy for you to hand in and help out.

 It couldn’t be simpler: bag your best clutter and hand it in to one of our 32 shops around Bedfordshire, Hertfordshire and Milton Keynes or at the hospice itself.
-If you’ve got lots of clutter or it’s large and bulky, we can even collect.
+If you’ve got lots of clutter or it’s large and bulky, we can even collect for free.
 Call 0800 032 3440 to arrange a pick-up from one of our wonderful Keech vans.

 Click the map below

 Thank you!
 Please help us to help more adults and children with life-limiting illnesses.
 Go on, #DeclutterForKeech!